-The New GST Return System will be rolled-out in phases from 1st October 2019.
+The New GST Return System will be rolled-out in phases from April 2020 as against the earlier month of October 2019.
+The 37th GST Council Meeting held on 20 September 2019 took this decision to defer the implementation of the new system.
 The main reason the old system got revamped is because of the need for a single, simple and concise return form, as compared to multiple return forms of complex nature that are currently being filed.
 Under the new system, there will be only one main return called the GST RET-1, which will comprise of 2 annexures – GST ANX-1 and GST ANX-2.

 Here are some of the key changes between the old and new GST return systems relating to inward supplies and input tax credit.